inkmonk/api-client-python/README.md

 The Python client for interacting with the StickyStamp API hosted at api.stickystamp.com

 ## Installation ##
-Download the zip file.
-Inside the folder named stickystamp, there is a file called default_config.py.
-Change its name to config.py and set the values of `API_KEY` and `API_SECRET_ACCESS_KEY` with the keys you obtained from us.
+1. Download the zip file.
+2. Open stickystamp/default_config.py.
+Change its name to config.py and set the values of `API_KEY` and `API_SECRET_ACCESS_KEY` to your keys.
+You can mail <orders@stickystamp.com> to obtain your set of keys.
-Now run the setup.py with `python setup.py install`.
+3. Now run the setup.py with `python setup.py install`.

 -----------------------------------------------------------------------------

 ## Usage ##

-In your python code or the interpreter, just add this import line
+Import the following classes

 `from stickystamp import Merchandise, SKU, Recipient, Shipment, GrantForm`

-Use the factory methods documented below for interacting with the objects.
+Use the static methods documented below for interacting with the objects.
 Each method call is actually a request to Stickystamp API.
 Do not instantiate the objects yourself.
-The objects will have the relevant data only if instantiated using the factory methods.
+The objects will have the relevant data only if instantiated using the static methods.

 -----------------------------------------------------------------------------------------------------------

 ## SKU ##

 A SKU is a stock keeping unit.
 Each instance of SKU (denoted henceforth as sku in lowercase ) has a unique set of parameters.
-You Merchandise might have multiple skus.
+A merchandise might have multiple skus.
 For exampe, "Contest1 Tshirt" might be a merchandise you had created.
-It could have several SKUS in it based on color and size like
-'Red L', 'Red XL' , 'Blue M', 'Blue XL'.
-Each SKU is identified by a unique id
+It could have several skus based on color and size like 'Red L', 'Red XL' , 'Blue M', 'Blue XL'.
+Each sku is identified by a unique id.

 ### Attributes ###

-`id` - The id of the sku object
+`id` - The id of the sku.

 `category` - The category of the sku.
-It can be 'tshirt_merchandise' or 'sticker_merchandise' or 'sticker_sheet_merchandise' or 'postcard_merchandise' or just 'sku' ( in case the sku doesn't belong to any merchandise)
+It can be 'tshirt_merchandise' or 'sticker_merchandise' or 'sticker_sheet_merchandise' or 'postcard_merchandise' or just 'non_merchandise_sku' ( in case the sku doesn't belong to any merchandise)

 `name` - A name for the SKU.
 This is usually set only if the sku doesn't belong to any merchandise